Amazon DynamoDB now supports audit logging and monitoring using AWS CloudTrail

 The console suggests a new bucket name, which must be unique across all existing bucket names in Amazon S3.
 You also can choose to make your own unique bucket name.

-- Log file SSE-KMS encryption is an additional setting that, if required by your security controls, requires you to use either a new or existing AWS Key Management Service (AWS KMS) customer managed CMK.
+- Log file SSE-KMS encryption is an additional setting that, if required by your security controls, requires you to use either a new or existing AWS Key Management Service (AWS KMS) customer managed key.

 - The remaining configurations are optional enhancements.